 Grouping with @groupby

-Group and aggregate data (requires adding @index
+Group and aggregate data (requires adding @index directives to the fields used

-in @groupby
+in @groupby):

 {